 According to Immigration, Refugees and Citizenship Canada (IRCC) data, in 2019, there were approximately 642,000 international students in Canada, demonstrating the country’s position among the most desirable places to study internationally.
-The opportunity to gain world-class education at an economical cost in comparison to countries like the United States, United Kingdom or Australia, combined with a uniquely multicultural environment, and the potential of applying for a temporary work permit upon completion of studies, make Canada a rewarding and attractive study destination
+The opportunity to gain world-class education at an economical cost in comparison to countries like the United States, United Kingdom or Australia, combined with a uniquely multicultural environment, and the potential of applying for a temporary work permit upon completion of studies, make Canada a rewarding and attractive study destination.

 Thanks to Canada’s welcoming immigration policies, many students also see this as the first step to becoming permanent residents (PRs), and eventually, Canadian citizens!
 In this article, we will outline a few options that international students in Canada can explore to get a head start in their PR process.

-Study permit: Moving to Canada as an international student for a step-by-step approach on how to apply for a Canadian study permit.
+Considering pursuing education in Canada?
+See Study permit: Moving to Canada as an international student for a step-by-step approach on how to apply for a Canadian study permit. |

 There are a few immigration programs that international students can leverage: